Certificate Monitor

 - Show desktop notifications

-- Certificate expired — A certificate has already expired.
+- Certificate expired: a certificate has already lapsed.

-- Host recovery — A host that previously had errors is now responding normally.
+- Host recovery: a host that previously had errors is responding normally again.

 Appearance